+- of Mind.
+2. Sub-conscious

+- Realm.
+3. Super-conscious

-- 2. Sub-conscious Realm. - 3.
-Super-conscious Realm.
+- 3. Super-conscious Realm.

 "An educated man with a highly developed ability to reason and judge, and with a strong will is, of course, invaluable.
 You seldom find him working for someone else.
 Then there are comparatively uneducated people who have a more highly developed reason, will, and judgment than do the college-trained ones, and who are usually found at the head of a great business undertaking or of widespread public projects.
 So regardless of how limited one's education may be, if he has reason, will, and judgment; if he knows what he wants to do; if he has sufficient zeal, fervor, and enthusiasm, he will succeed in doing great things in spite of the handicaps of age, environment, and circumstance.
-He will outwit tomorrow.
+He will Outwit Tomorrow.

-"In the physical department of life there are two causes of most afflictions.
+"In the Physical Department of Life there are two causes for most afflictions.
 One is psychological, the other physiological.
 When I first met you on the ridge above your home, Mr. Workman, you were suffering from rheumatism.
 Now you never mention it because it has disappeared.
-The reason it left you was because it was of a psychological origin.
+It disappeared because it was of a psychological origin.
 You were extremely critical.
-You criticized your wife, your children, your business associates, and even yourself.
+You criticized your wife, your children, your associates, and even yourself.
 But when you changed your mind your critical attitude disappeared, and along with it your rheumatism.
-In this connection I attach herew.
-A a short list of physical afflictions with a psychological cause given to me by a noted psycho-analyst.
+I am attaching herewith a short list of physical afflictions with a psychological cause.
+It was given to me by a noted psycho-analyst.

-PHYSIOLOGICAL AFFLICTIONS AND THEIR PSYCHOLOGICAL ORIGIN
+PHYSIOLOGICAL AFFLICITIONS AND THEIR PSYCHOLOGICAL ORIGIN